AaltoSciComp/scicomp-docs/triton/tut/storage.rst

 When people think of computer speed, they usually think of CPU speed.
 But this is missing an important factor: how fast can data get to the CPU?
 In very many cases, I/O (input/output) is the true bottleneck.
-This must be considered just as much as code efficiency.
+This must be considered just as much as code efficiency.  **In fact, modern computers and especially GPUs are so fast, that they can use data so quickly that they can slow down the cluster down for everyone.**

 The answer is that users have a variety of needs, and a variety of filesystems.
 The following checklist aims to help you to choose the best approach for you calculations.

--  Do you need IO in the first place?
+-  How much IO in the first place?
+-  What's the pattern of it, and which filesystem is best for it?
 -  E.g. checkpointing code state to disk may be unwise if the code runs less that couple of days.
 -  Some programs use local disk as swap-space.
 Only turn on if you know